KonradSchieban/CatalogApp/README.md

         |-- login.html

 <h2>2.
 Prerequisites</h2>
-_Catalog App_ uses the application server framework _Flask_ and the ORM framework _sqlacademy_.
+_Catalog App_ uses the application server framework _Flask_ and the ORM framework _SQLAlchemy_.
-Information on how Flask can be installed can be found here:
+Information on how Flask and SQLAlchemy can be installed can be found here:
  - Flask: http://flask.pocoo.org/docs/0.11/installation/
  - SQLAlchemy: http://docs.sqlalchemy.org/en/latest/intro.html

 <h2>3.
 Locally deploy the server</h2>
-To create the http listeners and deploy the content on the local machine, open a terminal, navigate to the folder <i>Blog</i> and run
+To create the http listeners and deploy the content on the local machine, open a terminal, navigate to the folder <i>CatalogApp</i> and run

-    > python <path/to/google_app_engine>/dev_appserver.py .
+    > python application.py .

+When running the application for the first time no categories and items are in place because the local database is empty.
+Test data can be deployed by running the Python script

+    > python init_db_data.py

 <h2>4.
-Blog Features</h2>
+Features</h2>

 <b>4.1.
-Signup as a new user:</b>
-    New users have to signup on https://blogks1.appspot.com/blog/signup.
-Users who are currently not logged in and try to access the blog are automatically redirected to the signup page.
-    Valid usernames are between 3 and 20 characters and may only contain alphabetical characters as well as a dash (-) and underscore (_).
-    Valid passwords may contain all characters and are between 3 and 20 characters long.
-    Note, that the email address is an optional input on the signup page.
+Signup with your Google+ account:</b>
+    Users can login to the app by authenticating with their Google+ account.
+    Click on the button _Login_ in the Navigation bar to get to the page http://localhost:5000/login to login.

 <b>4.2.
-Login:</b>
-    Users log in at the URL https://blogks1.appspot.com/blog/login.
-After successful login, a secure authentication cookie is created.
+Categories</b>
+    Items in the catalog are grouped by different categories.
+    Categories can be sen on the left side on http://localhost:5000/ or http://localhost:5000/categories

 <b>4.3.
 Logout:</b>
     Users log out at the URL https://blogks1.appspot.com/blog/logout.
 After logging out, the authentication cookie is cleared.